techmaharaj/scalekit-guide/docs/integrations/auth0.md

 <Subtitle>Learn how to integrate Scalekit with Auth0 via OpenID Connect (OIDC)</Subtitle>

 ## Introduction
 This guide is designed to provide you a walkthrough of integrating Scalekit with Auth0, thereby facilitating seamless Single Sign-on (SSO) authentication for your application's users.
-In this guide, the assumption is that Auth0 acts as an identity management solution for your users and the login, session management functionality is powered by Auth0.
+We demonstrate how to configure Scalekit so that Auth0 can continue to act as the identity management solution for your users and manage the login, session management functionality.

-To begin, we'll start with an overview of the SSO workflow, laying the foundation for the subsequent integration steps.
+To begin, here is an overview of the SSO workflow.

 <figure>![Scalekit - Auth0 Integration](./Auth0/How%20Scalekit%20connects%20with%20Auth0.png)
 <figcaption>Scalekit - Auth0 Integration</figcaption></figure>

-Scalekit is engineered as a fully compatible OpenID Connect Provider, thus streamlining the integration process.
-We'll demonstrate how to configure Scalekit so that Auth0 can automatically handle much of the workflow.
-As Auth0 manages the integration with Scalekit, you'll be able to seamlessly integrate Single Sign-On capability into your product without having to write a single line of code.
+Scalekit is designed as a fully compatible OpenID Connect (OIDC) provider, thus streamlining the integration with Auth0 and your application.
+As Auth0 continues to act as your identity management system, you'll be able to seamlessly integrate Single Sign-On capability into your application without having to write code.

 ## Pre-requisites